chethandb/ReshmasPieShop/README.md

 # ReshmasPieShop
 Building Web Applications with ASP.NET Core MVC

-A course by Gill Cleeren on Pluralsight
+-- A course by Gill Cleeren on Pluralsight

+## Module 1 - Setting up an MVC Application
+- Site Configuration